hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/05_bcbio_nextgen.md

 ![bcbio-input](../img/bcbio-input.png)

 The files we will use as input are the **raw untrimmed FASTQ files**.
-We will need to copy them over from the `hbctraining` directory and into our current directory:
+We will need to copy the full dataset over from the `hbctraining` directory and into our current directory:

-	cp /groups/hbctraining/ngs-data-analysis2016/rnaseq/bcbio-rnaseq/*.fq .
+	$ cp /groups/hbctraining/ngs-data-analysis2016/rnaseq/bcbio-rnaseq/*.fq .

 In addition to the data files, `bcbio` requires a **comma separated value file containing sample metadata**.
 The first column must contain the header `samplename` which corresponds to the FASTQ filenames you are running the analysis on.
 You can add a `description` column to change the sample name originally supplied by the file name, to this value (i.e. a short name).
 And finally, any columns that follow can contain additional information on each sample.

 We have created this file for you, you will need to copy it over to your current directory.

-	cp /groups/hbctraining/ngs-data-analysis2016/rnaseq/bcbio-rnaseq/mov10_project.csv .
+	$ cp /groups/hbctraining/ngs-data-analysis2016/rnaseq/bcbio-rnaseq/mov10_project.csv .

 Each line in the file corresponds to a sample, and each column has information about the samples.